32 BEST Things To Do In Kauai 2023

 The picture above shows the location of the cliff jumping spot at Shipwreck’s Beach.
 It will be to the left of the beach when you arrive.

-Note: Cliff jumping is only for strong swimmers.
+Note: Cliff jumping is one of the most fun things to do, but only for strong swimmers.
 In addition, always pay attention to the tide and the condition of the ocean before deciding to take the leap.

 17. Go Deep Into A Kauai Cave